 aptto authenticate the packages (if you don’t do this, the installation should still be possible, but with warnings and, of course, reduced security).

-In order to do this, you should first get the key using the above link, and save it to a file.
-Let’s assume you have the key in file
+In order to do this, you should get the key using the above link, and save it for instance as

 After these two steps, don’t forget to run: